-includes a rare object: a turned ivory clock on the mantelpiece. pastime among the European aristocracy, wedding gift for Marie-Antoinette in 1770.
+In particular, he fashioned this delicate clock for his daughter Adélaïde, later executing a copy as a wedding gift for Marie-Antoinette in 1770.
 That piece is now held in the Hermitage Museum.
-The a number of imperfections that bear witness to the
+The recent restoration of this exceptional object revealed a number of imperfections that bear witness to the monarch's handiwork.